Updated: Mar 11

 FUNGAL FUN FACT:

 The devil’s cigar makes a loud hissing noise when it releases its spores.
 There is a legend among old Texan mushroom hunters that if you hear the legendary but extremely rare hiss of a devil’s cigar, you will forever have good luck for the rest of your days.
-While the fungus is hissing and releasing its spores, it also lets out a cloud of smoke, which is also a rare occurance in fungi.
-Due to it’s strange distribution of growing only in Texas and Japan, many ‘shroom scientists believe it is the only species known to mankind with the ability to teleport.
-Psych.
-Gotcha.
-It was probably brought over on a boat or something.
+While the fungus is hissing and releasing its spores, it also lets out a cloud of smoke, which is also a rare occurrence in fungi.
+The Japanese, Texan, and Oklahoma Devil's cigar are all variants of each that separated roughly 19 million years ago, hence why they grow in similar environments but are not near each other.

 The devil’s cigar is extremely endangered due to it’s very small range and its specific living requirements.
 In Japan, it mostly lives at the base of oak trees, but massive deforestation threatens their habitat.
+The Japanese variant is the only chorioactis to live in a controlled environment.
 In Texas, they have a little better time surviving, but industrialization in general has been bad for them, as their natural host, the cedar elm, is becoming more and more rare in Texas.
-If you want to help save this shroom, go to Japan and plant some oak trees.
-Or donate to the fungal conservation program and the IUCN endangered species fund.
+If you want to help save this mushroom, if you ever find yourself in Japan consider planting an oak trees, or donate to the fungal conservation program and the IUCN endangered species fund.

 Da fun gi signing off.
 See you next month my botanical buddies.